alienpup/news/README.md

 Click on the scrapbook file name to view a scrapbook page revision history.

-   Click the “history”button (upper right of screen).
+   Click the “History”button (upper right of screen).

 Click “Code > Download ZIP” to download all the current pages as a backup.